-9. Procedure
+10. Procedure

-9.1 A rod of 6 mm diameter (unless otherwise specified) is mounted in a horizontal position in the jig.
-A mass in the ratio of 400 g to 12 mm tape width, e.g. 300 g for 9 mm width, is attached to one end of the tape specimen.
+10.1 A rod of 6 mm diameter (unless otherwise specified) is mounted in a horizontal position in the jig.
+A mass in the ratio of 400 g to 12 mm tape width (e.g. 300 g for 9 mm width) is attached to one end of the tape specimen.
 The tape is held by the other end so that it is vertical and the adhesive side is brought into contact with the side of the rod.
 (See Fig. 1.)

-9.1.1 The rod is rotated through 90° until the original point of contact "A" of the tape with the rod is at the top.
+10.1.1 The rod is rotated through 90° until the original point of contact "A" of the tape with the rod is at the top.
 (See Fig. 2).
 The tape is cut with a sharp tool at this point and the mass left suspended.

-9.1.2 The rod is then rotated one complete turn.
+10.1.2 The rod is then rotated one complete turn.
 The mass is removed and the tape is cut at D by placing a sharp tool tangentially to the rod (See Fig. 3), and tearing the tape against the tool.
-This gives an overlap of one-quarter turn, i.e. 90°.
+The result is an overlap of one-quarter turn, i.e. 90°.

-9.2 Adhesion to backing: The prepared specimen shall be conditioned in the vertical position for 7 days at (23 ± 1) °C and (50 ± 5) % relative humidity.
+10.2 Adhesion to backing: The prepared specimen shall be stored in the vertical position for 7 days at (23 ± 1) °C and (50 ± 5) % relative humidity.

-9.3 Curing properties of thermosetting tapes: The prepared test piece is conditioned at the temperature and for the time prescribed by the manufacturer or in the relevant specification sheet.
+10.3 Curing properties of thermosetting tapes: The prepared test piece shallbe atored at the temperature and for the time prescribed by the manufacturer or in the relevant specification sheet.

-9.4 Resistance to immersion in liquids: The prepared specimen, cured if necessary, shall be totally immersed in the vertical position in the liquid for 15 minutes at (23 ± 1) °C.
+10.4 Resistance to immersion in liquids: The prepared specimen, cured if necessary, shall be totally immersed in the vertical position in the liquid at (23 ± 1) °C for 15 minutes.

-9.4.1 Thermosetting tapes shall be cured for the time and at the temperature prescribed and shall be allowed to cool to (23 ± 1) °C before immersion in the liquid.
+10.4.1 Thermosetting tapes shall be cured for the time and at the temperature prescribed and shall be allowed to cool to (23 ± 1) °C before immersion in the liquid.